coralogix/snowbit-integrations/SIEM & SaaS/GWS-otel-logstash-docker/README.md

 Note:

-	Update the google email id in filbeat.yml
+	Update the google email address in filbeat.yml

 	Update the url, private key , application name and subsystem name in logstash.conf